Kurento/kurento/source/tutorials/java/tutorial-2-magicmirror.rst

 WebSocket.
 In other words, it implements the server part of the signaling protocol depicted in the previous sequence diagram.

-In the designed protocol there are three different kind of incoming messages to the *Server* : ``start`` and ``stop``.
+In the designed protocol there are three different kinds of incoming messages to the *Server* : ``start`` and ``stop``.
 These messages are treated in the *switch* clause, taking the proper steps in each case.